mystcb/blog/content/blog/2023-02-28-github-actions-using-aws-and-openid.md

 - The Thumbprint of the endpoint - This one is the tricker one, as you will need to generate this yourself.

 ### Generating the thumbprint

+> ⚠️ **This section is no longer required** - AWS and GitHub no longer require the setting of thumbprints between them however, the [Terraform Provider for AWS](https://github.com/hashicorp/terraform-provider-aws/issues/32480) still has an open bug as it still requires a value to enter this in.
+For the best option, just enter in the value `00000000000000000000000000000000000000000`.

 This part wasn't as clear in the GitHub documentation, but I went over to the [AWS Documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc_verify-thumbprint.html) which gave me instructions on how to generate the thumbprint.
 You would need a copy of the `openssl` CLI o be able to do this, but the quickest way is as follows: